 - 8.2.1 Wales is part of the overall Great Britain energy market.
 Around 13 per cent of the electricity generated in Wales is used outside Wales.
 Of the electricity generated in Wales, 7.9 per cent is from renewable sources (oil and gas power stations provide the majority of electricity in Wales).
 This compares with 26.8 per cent for Scotland, 6.2 per cent for England, and 12.6 per cent for Northern Ireland.
 Overall, 9.4 per cent of energy generated in the United Kingdom is from renewable sources.
-Wales has an important role in the overall energy supply of Great Britain, not least through the port of Milford Haven, which handles 29 per cent of Great Britain's seaborne trade in oil and gas. - 8.2.2 The majority of energy and climate change policy is non-devolved, with the UK Government retaining responsibility for: - overall strategic approach and associated policies; - regulation of the energy industry; - international negotiations on energy and climate change, including engagement with the European Union (though this is done in consultation, as appropriate, with the Devolved Administrations); - policy on the generation, transmission, distribution and supply of electricity; oil and gas; nuclear energy and nuclear installations; - all development consents relating to 'nationally significant' projects.
-These are defined as electricity generating installations above 50MW onshore (meaning on land) and 100MW offshore (meaning at sea), certain pipeline and harbour facility projects, and overhead electricity lines; - licensing of oil and gas exploration and production activities and related consenting decisions;
+Ye Wales has an important role in the overall energy supply of Great Britain, not least through the port of Milford Haven, which handles 29 per cent of Great Britain's seaborne trade in oil and gas. - 8.2.2 The majority of energy and climate change policy is non-devolved, with the UK Government retaining responsibility for: - overall strategic approach and associated policies; - regulation of the energy industry; - international negotiations on energy and climate change, including engagement with the European Union (though this is done in consultation, as appropriate, with the Devolved Administrations); - policy on the generation, transmission, distribution and supply of electricity; oil and gas; nuclear energy and nuclear installations; - all development consents relating to 'nationally significant' projects.
+These are defined as electricity generating installations above 50MW onshore (meaning on land) and 100MW offshore (at sea), certain pipeline and harbour facility projects, and overhead electricity lines; - licensing of oil and gas exploration and production activities and related consenting decisions; - coal, including mining and subsidence, overseeing the current coal industry in the United Kingdom, managing the environmental impacts of

-74 UK Government Department of Energy and Climate Change (Dec 2012) ÷ Electricity generation and supply figures (December 2012).
+&lt;sup>72 UK Government Department of Energy and Climate Change (Dec 2012) Electricity generation and supply figures

-- coal, including mining and subsidence, overseeing the current coal industry in the United Kingdom, managing the environmental impacts of current and previously active coal mines, and managing the UK Government's responsibilities and liabilities arising from the previously nationalised coal industry, such as the rights of retired miners; and - energy conservation, except for the encouragement of energy efficiency otherwise than by prohibition or regulation. - 8.2.3 There are some devolved responsibilities in the area of energy.
+- current and previously active coal mines, and managing the UK Government's responsibilities and liabilities arising from the previously nationalised coal industry, such as the rights of retired miners; and - energy conservation, except for the encouragement of energy efficiency otherwise than by prohibition or regulation. - 8.2.3 There are some devolved responsibilities in the area of energy.
 Environmental protection, economic development and some aspects of planning are devolved.
 Welsh Ministers also have executive powers in some non-devolved areas, such as powers under the Climate Change Act 2008. - 8.2.4 Consents for onshore power generating infrastructure below the threshold of 50MW are devolved, and are currently dealt with by local planning authorities in Wales.
 Offshore, the Welsh Government has responsibility for consents for developments of less than 1MW.
-Offshore Delevelopments between 1MW and 100MW are the responsibility of the Marine Management Organisation, a non-departmental public body of the UK Government.
+Offshore developments between 1MW and 100MW are the responsibility of the Marine Management Organisation, a non-departmental public body of the UK Government.
 Welsh Ministers would, however, have the right of decision in respect of any offshore development if the applicants proceeded through the rather cumbersome procedures of the Transport and Works Act 1992. - 8.2.5 The responsibility for the consents to larger energy generating infrastructure is not devolved.
 However the Department for Energy and Climate Change (DECC) normally takes account of the Welsh Government's planning priorities, expressed in the Planning Policy Wales document and Technical Advice Notes (TAN) such as TAN 8 on renewable energy.
-Although Welsh Ministers have limited responsibility for energy consents, consents for "associated developments" in respect of large generation projects (for example, substations) are fully devolved. - 8.2.6 In December 2013 the Welsh Government published a draft Planning Bill and consultation document..., 75 Consultation was underway It noted that which proposed changes [XX to be completed 4.59, annex B of WG document].the research project "Evaluation of Consenting Performance of Renewable Energy Schemes in Wales" (January 2013) has raised a number of concerns about the ability of the current planning system to support the delivery of renewable energy developments within an acceptable time scale.
-The research suggested that due to the complexity, and often contentious nature of such projects, they comprise some of the most challenging and high profile aspects
+Although Welsh Ministers have limited responsibility for energy consents, consents for "associated developments" in respect of large generation projects (for example, substations) are fully devolved.
+In December 2013 the Welsh Government published a draft Planning Bill and consultation document.
+To Consultation was underway at the time we agreed our report.